 Before we begin to explain in detail, here are the most important things to consider before buying a Television.

-• Determine the size of the TV you want to buy
+- Determine the size of the TV you want to buy

-• If you want to buy a TV with a size higher than 43”, don’t buy a TV with a resolution of less than 4K
+- If you want to buy a TV with a size higher than 43”, don’t buy a TV with a resolution of less than 4K

-• Buy an HDR-compatible set
+- Buy an HDR-compatible set

-• Look for a 60HZ or 120HZ refresh rate
+- Look for a 60HZ or 120HZ refresh rate

-• Buy TVs with at least three HDMI port
+- Buy TVs with at least three HDMI port

 TV size and setup

 When you plan to buy a new TV, the first factor in your decision should be the size.
 The TV size is not the height or width.
 TV screens are measured diagonally, so when you see a TV-like 65 inches, that’s the diagonal size.
-The TV screen size you should go for depends on factors like how close you sit to the TV, how many people in your family typically watch TV at once, and where you had love to put your new TV set.
+The TV screen size you should go for depends on factors like how close you sit to the TV, how many people in your family typically watch TV at once, and where you would love to put your new TV set.
 You can also find more on calculating the best TV size to fit your room.

 Resolution

 Older TVs and many 32” models sold today have pixels 720p.
-More recent TVs of size 49” or smaller have resolution 1080p.
+More recent TVs of size 49” or smaller have a resolution of 1080p.
 Larger screen size TV (49” and above) has 4k resolution.
 The newest, largest, and most expensive comes with 8k.
 Our best advice is to skip 8k for now and don’t buy a TV less than 4k when buying TVs larger than 43”.
 The larger the screen size, the more numbers of pixels are needed to display quality pictures.

 Why skip 8k?